jerhon/honlsoft-v2/blog/2022/2022-02-26-software-architecture-components.md

 Using software components internally in an application can help promote organization and determine where changes should occur.

-For example, I may have an Accounting Application, if I keep all my accounting domain logic together, I can create a single component containing the domain logic.
+For example, I may have an accounting application, if I keep all my accounting domain logic together, I can create a single component containing the domain logic.
-I should never reuse that component anywhere else other than within that application as it is application logic, but the component principles outlined earlier make my system easier to change as I have a single place where my domain logic resides and where I need to change it.
+I should never reuse that component anywhere else other than within that application as it is application logic, but following good component principles outlined later in this post make my system easier to change.
+I have a single place where my domain logic resides and where I need to change it.

 This is the most common way I use software components.